 2. Pre-internship only for "Fundamentals of Mechanical Engineering"

-Six week internship in accordance with the internship guidelines in the appendix of the exam regulations.
+Six week internship in accordance with the internship guidelines.
 Detailed information is available from the Faculty of Mechanical Engineering Internship Office.
 There you can also find out, what to do if you cannot fulfill the pre-internship requirement.

 Do you want more ideas and impressions?
 Use the diverse ways of getting information!
 You can find our recommendations in the media library.

 Experts in the communication of technical content possess a dual qualification that is in high demand in the fields of industry and economy.
 Since these experts are competent in both linguistic communication skills as well as in technical know-how, their work-place can be found where language and technology intersect and where they can function in their role of transfer specialists.